WKSU: Early educational years

 The station suspended operations in June 1960 following the completion of Kent State's Music and Speech Center; Walton Clarke and WKSU-FM operations director John Weiser had been involved with the center's planning and construction process as early as 1954.
 A closed-circuit television station—also bearing the unofficial "WKSU" calls—remained in operation.
-On January 13, 1961, the university announced that WKSU-FM would soon return to the air following a $27,000 investment, with hopes of establishing a full-time operation daily from 8 am to 11 pm, but the initial choice of was challenged by a Cleveland FM station over potential interference.
+On January 13, 1961, the university announced that WKSU-FM would soon return to the air following a $27,000 investment, with hopes of establishing a full-time operation daily from 8 a.m. to 11 p.m.
+However, the initial choice of was challenged by a Cleveland FM station over potential interference.
 The FCC approved a frequency change to and a power increase to 7500 watts, on December 20, 1961; the former frequency was quickly reused by WAUP, the Municipal University of Akron's radio station which signed on the following year.

 WKSU-FM resumed operations in mid-March 1962 with an eight-hour broadcast day, de-emphasizing rock and roll in favor of additional classical music programming, show tunes and jazz; the station also affiliated with the National Association of Educational Broadcasters.
 WKSU began broadcasting the university's annual "Campus Day" parade and all home Kent State Golden Flashes sporting events were carried live.
 A third iteration of "WKSU-AM" at emerged in 1964 again as a WKSU-FM simulcast but adopted a separate programming schedule on January 18, 1965.
 Both stations were placed under the supervision of a student-faculty advisory board, with students encouraged to submit programs ideas for WKSU-FM to the board via an application process.